- We advise you to exercise normal safety precautions in Singapore.

 - Exercise common sense and look out for suspicious behaviour, as you would in Australia.

 - Penalties for drug offences in Singapore are severe and include the death penalty.

 - Singapore laws on “outrage of modesty” (such as men behaving inappropriately towards women, using inappropriate language and inappropriate touching) are strict.
 Penalties include imprisonment, fines, and/or corporal punishment (caning).

 - Singapore authorities require all travellers (including those transiting Singapore) to have at least six months validity remaining on their passports.

-- Outbreaks of mosquito-borne illnesses, such as dengue fever occur, especially during the wet season (from December to March and from June to September).
+- Outbreaks of mosquito-borne illnesses, such as dengue fever occur, especially during the wetter months (from December to March and from July to September).

 - Be a smart traveller.
 Before heading overseas:

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 Contact the nearest Embassy, High Commission or Consulate of Singapore, for the most up-to-date information.